 Caroline Farncomb was born in Newcastle, Ontario in 1859, and moved to London, Ontario with her family in 1867.
 Her art practice included work in still life, portraits, and landscapes.

 Farncomb’s art education began in London and included lessons with local artists Florence Carlyle and Cleménce Van Den Broeck, as well as studies at Hellmuth Ladies College, and the Western School of Art and Design.
-Farncomb also studied at the New York Art Students League (NYSAL), and, funded by the Woman’s Art Club of London, attended the Académie Julian in Paris.
+Farncomb also studied at the New York Art Students League (NYSAL), and, funded by the Women’s Art Club of London, attended the Académie Julian in Paris.
 While the exact years of Farncomb’s various studies are unclear, she may have been at the Académie Julian c.1912.

-Farmcomb opened her own studio in London, presumably in the 1890s.
+Farncomb opened her own studio in London, presumably in the 1890s.
 She also served as the secretary for a local art association, likely the Woman’s Art Club of London, of which she was a member.
 She was also at times a member of the Western Art League.

 Caroline Farncomb’s works appeared in numerous exhibitions throughout her career.